Indy Champ: 2018: three-year-old season

 Indy Champ made a successful start to his second season when he won a minor race over 1600 metres at Kyoto Racecourse on 13 January.
-He was then stepped up in class and distance for the Grade 3 Mainichi Hai over 1800 metres at Hanshin in March when he started at odds of 3.1/1 and finished third of the ten runners, two and a quarter lengths behind the winner Blast Onepiece.
+He was then stepped up in class and distance for the Grade 3 Mainichi Hai over 1800 metres at Hanshin in March when he started at odds of 3.1/1.
+He then finished third of the ten runners, two and a quarter lengths behind the winner Blast Onepiece.
 In April at the same track he was beaten just over a length when he came home fourth behind Tower of London in the Grade 3 Arlington Cup.
 Indy Champ was dropped back in class in June and finished second to the filly A Shin Twinkle in a minor race over 1600 metres at Hanshin.
 At Chukyo Racecourse on 14 July he started favourite for a race over 1600 metres and won from the four-year-old Clear The Track.
 After a break of more than five months Indy Champ returned to the track on 16 December and won the Motomachi Stakes over 1600 metres at Hanshin.